IDMNYU/DM2173-Motion-Graphics-Studio-SP17/projects_overeffects.md

 **Share your vimeo link in our slack channel right before class.**

-I would suggest that you go ahead and also export a high-res version so that you don't have to go back and do this at the end of the Semester.
+I would suggest that you go ahead and also export a high-res version so that you don't have to go back and do this at the end of the semester.

 Google Drive
 * Export hi-res for deliverables: 1920x1080 or 1280x720